Your Favorite Weapon

 Your Favorite Weapon is the debut studio album by American rock band Brand New, released in 2001.
-The album consists largely of power chord-heavy pop punk songs, detailing the highs and lows of teenage relationships and experiences.
-Over time, as the band's sound changed drastically, many songs from the album have been phased out of the band's live shows.
+Recorded and released a year after the band's formation, the album consists of pop punk songs about the highs and lows of teenage life.
+Your Favorite Weapon received positive reviews from critics and sold over 315,000 copies.

-A 2004 interview with Kerrang! described the band as feeling "somewhat ashamed" of the album.

 Background

 Vocalist/guitarist Jesse Lacey, bassist Garrett Tierney and drummer Brian Lane played in a band called The Rookie Lot with Brandon Reilly before the band eventually broke up.
-After a period of inactivity between Lacey, Tierney and Lane, the trio formed Brand New in Long Island, NY in 2000.
+After a period of inactivity between Lacey, Tierney and Lane, the trio formed Brand New in Long Island, New York, in 2000.
 The name came from Lane and Reilly.
 Reilly went on to play in The Movielife.
-Shortly afterwards, the band acquired guitarist Vincent Accardi, who had previously played in One Last Goodbye.
-The band self-released a demo, and the band started gaining attention outside of their home state after touring with Midtown and Glassjaw.
+Shortly afterwards, Brand New acquired guitarist Vincent Accardi, who had previously played in One Last Goodbye.
+The band self-released a demo and started gaining attention outside of their home state after touring with Midtown and Glassjaw.
 Lane had a job working at a recording studio which the band would use to record material.

 The band signed to Triple Crown after their second-ever show.
-Fred from Triple Crown was initially interested in hardcore band Home Town Hero, a band that featured Tierney and Lane, but by the time Fred contacted Lane Home Town Hero had been broken-up for six months.
-Instead, Brand New sent Fred their demo.
+Label founder and executive Fred Feldman was initially interested in the hardcore band Home Town Hero, which featured Tierney and Lane, but by the time he contacted Lane, the group had already broken up six months earlier.
+Instead, Brand New sent Feldman their demo.
 Lacey said the label was "excellent" for the band "in every way".